microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/5-add-task-function.md

 }
 ```

-Let's comment this function in four steps:
+Let's go over this function in four steps:

-## 1. open the file
+## 1. Open the file

 First, we open our file using the `OpenOptions`, which allow us to specify some modes to operate the
 file, such as `read`, `write` and `create` *(for when the file doesn't exist yet)*.